kumpmati/superactions-docs/guide/getting-started.md

   path: "/api",
   actions: {
     // The first argument is the RequestEvent provided by SvelteKit.
-    // The second argument is what the client passes to the function.
+    // The second argument is what the client passed as arguments.
     greet: async (event: RequestEvent, name: string) => {
       return { greeting: `Hello, ${name}!` };
     },